-Place disinfected implements in dry clean covered container or wrap them in individual envelopes until ready for use.
-As previously, covered, Ultraviolet Ray Sanitizers can be used as storage only for your implements but they cannot be used to disinfect your tools.
+Place sterilized implements in dry sterilizer or wrap them in individual envelopes until ready for use.
+As previously, covered, ultraviolet sanitizers can be used as storage for your implements but they cannot disinfect your tools.

 Sanitizing Electrodes & Sharp Cutting Implements